lordfeck/rsru/docs/HOWTO.md

 # Configuration

 The default config file `./conf.pl` defaults to the softcat style.
 Other styles are available, currently only `linkcat`.
+See the sample config files in the `conf_samples/` directory.

 ## Edit conf.pl
 Before the script may be used, it is first necessary to tailor `conf.pl` to your liking.
 The config file is just a plain Perl hash, which means you can include any other Perl code you fancy.
 It also means that when editing the values, please be careful to edit only between the "quote marks" and leave all the values to the left of the fat arrows `=>` alone.